NoahZinsmeister/web3-webpacked/README.md

 - `w3w.getContract(ABI[, address, options])`: Returns a web3js Contract object.
 - `w3w.getBalance([account, format])`: Returns the balance of an Ethereum address (defaults to the current account).
 - `w3w.getERC20Balance([ERC20Address, account])`: Returns the token balance of an Ethereum address (defaults to the personal account) for any ERC20.
 Decimals are read from the smart contract.
+- `w3w.toDecimal(number, decimals)`: number must be a `String`.
+Returns a decimalized version of the number as a `String`.
+Helpful when converting e.g. token balances from their `uint256` state in an Ethereum smart contract to actual balances.
+- `w3w.fromDecimal(number, decimals)`: number must be a `String`.
+The opposite of `w3w.toDecimal`.
+Converts the number to an expanded form.
+- `w3w.sendTransaction(method, handlers)`: An all-in-one function that manages the entire transaction sending flow.
+Ensures that function call won't fail given the current state of the network, that the sender has enough ether to cover the gas costs of the transaction, and calls `handlers` appropriately. `handlers` is an `Object` that must include an `error` handler, as well as optional `transactionHash`, `receipt`, and `confirmation` handlers.
+These correspond to [emitted `web3js` events](https://web3js.readthedocs.io/en/1.0/web3-eth.html#eth-sendtransaction-return).
 - `w3w.signPersonal(message)`: Signs a message with the current default account per [this article](https://medium.com/metamask/the-new-secure-way-to-sign-data-in-your-browser-6af9dd2a1527).
 Returns the signing address, message hash, and signature.
 The returned signature is guaranteed to have originated from the returned address.
 - `w3w.signTypedData(typedData)`: Signs typed data with the current default account per [this article](https://medium.com/metamask/scaling-web3-with-signtypeddata-91d6efc8b290).
 Returns the signing address, message hash, and signature.
 The returned signature is guaranteed to have originated from the returned address.
 - `w3w.etherscanFormat(type, data[, networkId])`: Returns an [Etherscan](https://etherscan.io/) link to a given `transaction`, `address`, or `token` (defaults to the current network).